Arun2kx/breathe-esg-platform/README.md

 A prototype ESG data ingestion and analyst review platform.
 Handles SAP fuel/procurement exports, utility electricity data, and corporate travel data.
 Built with Django REST Framework + React + Vite.

-> This is a 4-day internship assignment prototype.
-The code is written to be readable and defensible, not production-complete.

 ---
 ## Screenshots